sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **Bredrins**. some referral to gang and mandem culture. some unrelated tweets.
+**Comments:** term used to query twitter API was **Bredrins**. some referral to gang and mandem culture. some unrelated tweets.
 Most tweets contain references to UK so better geolocation. may be useful.

 ### 16) Term: **Bells**